RobertsData/Colorado_MSDS/Deep Learning/Final Project/README.md

 ## About The Project

-This is my Final Project for Week 4 of the UC Boulder Course 'Introduction to Deep Learning'
+This is my Final Project for Week 6 of the UC Boulder Course 'Introduction to Deep Learning' -DTSA 5011

 Follows this Kaggle competition classifying Images of Flowers: https://www.kaggle.com/competitions/tpu-getting-started/